Blaxland railway station

-Blaxland railway station is located on the Main Western line in New South Wales, Australia.
+Blaxland railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Blaxland opening on 11 July 1867 as Wascoes, being renamed Blaxland on 21 April 1879.

-Platforms & services
+Platforms and services

 Blaxland has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate two routes via Blaxland station:
+Blue Mountains Transit operates two bus routes via Blaxland station, under contract to Transport for NSW: